alda-lang/alda/doc/development-guide.md

 It is generally good to add to the existing tests wherever it makes sense, i.e. whenever there is a new test case that Alda needs to consider.
 [Test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) is a good idea.

-If you find yourself adding a new file to the tests, be sure to add its namespace to the `test` task option in `build.boot` so that it will be included when you run the tests via `boot test`.
+If you find yourself adding a new file to the tests, be sure to add its namespace to the `test` task option in `build.boot` so that it will be included when you run the entire test suite via `boot test`.

 The automated test battery includes parsing and evaluating all of the example Alda scores in the `examples/` directory.
 If you add an additional example score, be sure to add it to the list of score files in `server/test/alda/examples_test.clj`.